damian-dellavale/EEG_workshop/README.md

 Use your academic email address (e.g., .edu.tr) to install the MATLAB version available through your university.

 - [Python users](https://drive.google.com/drive/folders/11ju_BsaaOXWddOMmyu54EXcTljsi1GWm)\
-Here you will find IDE options and a guide to install and env. config.
+Here you will find Python IDE options, instructions to install Python on your computer and a guide to configure Python virtual environments.

 ### Open-source toolboxes